PennHealthX/pennhealthx.github.io/src/events.template.md

 :point_right: **Registration:** [here](https://forms.gle/fGdRMDFcsmbJEcpL8)

-## Lunch Talk with Dr. Stacey Kassutto, Dr. Michael Horst, and Dr. Danielle Mowery :pizza:
+## Responsible AI for Research Lunch Talk :pizza:

 This lunch talk will focus on:
 - How to responsibly use AI for medical research